Originally published: March 21, 2018

-Once all the information is available to the lawyer, the Request for Probate can usually be prepared within 2-3 weeks.
+For a simple Request for Probate, once all the information is available to the lawyer, the Request can usually be prepared within 2-3 weeks.

 This time period might be longer if the lawyer is also preparing documents such as Letters of Direction and Transmissions for real property or financial assets.
-The lawyer will meet with the executors to sign the documents, will make arrangements to obtain the probate fees from the executors or from the deceased person’s bank account, and will send the Request for Probate and probate fees in to the court for review by a judge.
+The lawyer will meet with the executors to sign the documents, and will send the Request for Probate in to the court for review by a judge.

 Stage 3: Court review